ay-lab/selfish/README.md

 matrix = np.load("/path/to/output/selfish.npy")
 ```
 ## Citation
-If you use Selfish in your work, please cite https://academic.oup.com/bioinformatics/article/35/14/i145/5529135
+If you use Selfish in your work, please cite our <a href="https://academic.oup.com/bioinformatics/article/35/14/i145/5529135">Bionformatics paper</a>.